-For the world lister however, South Africa is important for the high levels of endemism which make it the most important country on the continent in terms of endemic and near-endemic species.
+For the world lister, however, South Africa is important for the high levels of endemism which make it the most important country on the continent in terms of endemic and near-endemic species.
 These include 19 true endemics; two breeding endemics; one seasonal endemic; and 45 near-endemics.
 These are spread out over a large geographical region, and it’s a given that any tour which aims to give a chance for almost all of them is going to be long and cover huge distances.

-With this almost outrageous goal in mind we have come up with this bird watching South Africa tour, a mega-birding tour, which will give participants a chance of seeing virtually all of the endemics and a large proportion of the near-endemics.
+With this almost outrageous goal in mind, we have come up with this bird watching South Africa tour, a mega-birding tour, which will give participants a chance of seeing virtually all of the endemics and a large proportion of the near-endemics.
 It’s divided into two parts, Western and Eastern, which run back-to-back.
-The Western section starts in the regional town of Upington in the Northern Cape, with a night in Augrabies Falls National Park before heading westwards to Springbok in Namaqualand, then on to Calvinia in the heart of Bushmanland and then down to the West Cost and the Cape Peninsula before heading eastwards to the Agulhas Plain and the start of the Garden Route, where we begin to get a taste of what the eastern side of the country has to offer.
+The Western section starts in the regional town of Upington in the Northern Cape, with a night in Augrabies Falls National Park before heading westwards to Springbok in Namaqualand, then on to Calvinia in the heart of Bushmanland and then down to the West Coast and the Cape Peninsula before heading eastwards to the Agulhas Plain and the start of the Garden Route, where we begin to get a taste of what the eastern side of the country has to offer.

 Place of Great Noise.

 - Go looking for Larks and other endemics on a day trip into the remote Bushmanland region.

 - Get to grips with waders in West Coast National Park.

 - Go on a pelagic birding trip out of Simon's Town to see marine species up close (this is weather dependent).

 - Search for Cape Rockjumper and other endemics on a scenic drive around False Bay.

 Please note: this set-departure tour is also available as a private or custom tour on request.
 Please submit an enquiry with your preferred dates and group size.